matthieu-pierson/debloat-hyperos-adb/README.md

 1. Install Minimal ADB
 2. On your phone, enable Android's "Developer Options"
 3. In "Developer Options", turn on "USB Debugging"
-4. Connect your Samsung Android phone to your computer with USB debugging enabled.
+4. Connect your HyperOS Android phone to your computer with USB debugging enabled.
 Verify that adb sees your device and the daemon is running with the following command
     - `adb devices`
     - You should see the device name listed as a "device".
     - At this point your device should prompt you to accept USB debugging from your computer.
 Tap "Allow".